 At the FH Upper Austria, most of the degree programmes are taught in German.
 Students seeking admission to one of the German taught degree programmes require excellent command of German (at least B2 according to the European framework of reference for languages) in addition to fulfilling the standard entry requirements.

 The FH Upper Austria also offers some degree programmes that are taught in English throughout.
 Applicants for English taught degree programmes are required to submit an English Certificate (IELTS, TOEFL) together with their application.
+If you take a TOEFL test, you can use our university's TOEFL code (9775) to have the results sent to our institution directly.

 Applications for both German and English taught degree programmes can be submitted online.